OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:45

-When He rose from prayer and went back to the disciples, He found them asleep, exhausted from sorrow.
+When He rose from prayer and went back to the disciples, He found them asleep, overwhelmed with sorrow.

 ## Luke 22:46